erilam/DMS-migration-lab/README.md

 # DMS-migration-lab
-A lab to demonstrate how DMS work
+A lab to demonstrate how Database Migration Services work